Contributing some of your pre-tax salary, wages or a bonus into super could help you to reduce your tax and invest more for your retirement.

 - Another way you may be able to grow your super tax‑effectively is to make personal deductible contributions.

-- From 1 July 2018, if certain eligibility criteria are met, you may be able to carry forward unused concessional cap amounts.
-This may enable you to make concessional contributions in excess of the annual cap in a future year.
+- If you did not use up your concessional contribution cap in 2018/19 or 2019/20 and meet certain conditions, you may be eligible to carry forward the unused cap amount.
+This could enable you to make concessional contributions exceeding the annual cap in 2020/21 or a future financial year3.

 William, aged 45, was recently promoted and has received a pay rise of $5,000, bringing his total salary to $100,000 pa.